Buy.at

 buy.at was an online affiliate marketing platform launched it 2002.
 It was bought by AOL in 2008 and sold to Digital Window in 2010.
 It was replaced by Digital Window's "Affiliate Window" on June 11, 2012.
 This coincided with the US launch of Affiliate Window's platform for advertisers and publishers.
 The domain was bought by company Frankcom IT Service in January 2017 together with others to be projected later.

 History

-The buy.at affiliate network in 2002 by British company Perfiliate Technologies Ltd, which was founded in 1999.
+The buy.at affiliate network was founded in 2002 by British company Perfiliate Technologies Ltd, which was founded in 1999.
 The network grew to become the UK’s largest independent affiliate marketing network.
 The company generated an average 250% year-over-year revenue growth from 2004 to 2006.
 It was the UK’s ninth fastest-growing technology company in the 2007 according to The Sunday Timess Tech Track 100, and the fastest-growing affiliate network in the UK according to New Media Age (NMA).

 buy.at received several awards for campaign performance and overall operations: